AlvaroSanchez91/Language_Predictor/README.md

 ## Data_and_model.py

-Here we see how to obtain the data needed to train (form the corpus mentioned), and we see the code of the model, but is better expained in Model.ipynb.
+Here we see how to obtain the data needed to train (form the corpus mentioned), and we see the code of the model, but it's better expained in Model.ipynb.

 ## Model.ipynb